tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/06/validation-timing.md

 [must-use plugins][MU-plugins].
 It means that this plugin will be loaded and execute validation prior to other typical plugins.

+Note that in case of multisite, `ip-geo-block-mu.php` will be called on every site but doesn't affect a site where IP Geo Block is not activated.

 #### Restrictions ####

 As you can find the order of execution in [action reference][ActionHook],